BioinfoNet/Data-mining/data_analysis_report.md

 ![peryear](plots/papers_per_year.png)

 From the above figure, either we are missing some data from before 2007, of there was a sharp increase in publications starting 2008.
 Eitherway, we need to figure out why.

+**NB:** After double checking the data, we observe that the plot now makes sense.